 For many firms the annual planning process is well underway.
 Leadership sets a vision for the business strategy, which is often a three-year view of growth and transformation.
 Annual business goals are confirmed and communicated throughout the organization.
 So, you’re ready to set your own objectives and start working towards them, right?
 Not quite.
 You still need a plan.
 One of my favorite business advisors once said to me, if your plans require you to travel from Chicago to Denver, you’d better have a roadmap of how to get there, so you don’t end up in Dallas by mistake!
-Similarly, in your business, it’s difficult to get from Point A (strategy and goals) to Point B (successful results) without a map of how you’re getting there.
-The road map of the business world is the scorecard, and it is the golden thread that connects business goals to measures of success.
+Similarly, in your business, it’s difficult to get from Point A (strategy and goals) to Point B (successful results) without a map of how to get there.
+This road map in the business world is a scorecard.
+It is the golden thread that connects business goals to measures of success.

-Scorecards are important because they translate strategies and goals into tactics and actions – from the “what” to the “how.”
-And it’s difficult to track progress without a framework that defines success.
-That’s where a scorecard comes in.
-It illustrates the actions that will drive success, and it ensures alignment so that all team members are headed towards the same finish line.
+Scorecards are important because they translate strategies and goals into tactics and actions – from the “what” to the “how”.
+A scorecard enables a firm to track progress within a defined framework.
+It specifies the outcomes that align all team members with the same vision of success.

-The cross-functional view enables you to specify the interdependencies among departments.
-For example, if your goal is to increase sales by 10 percent, it will take more than just the Sales department to ensure success.
-The scorecard can specify requirements for new product rollout from R&D, for lead generation from Marketing, for pricing support from Finance, and for customer satisfaction from Service Delivery.
-Through the scorecard, you can paint a picture of how all departments must be synchronized to achieve a goal of increased sales.
-Without this coordinated view, each department is free to set its own measures of success and there is no golden thread to ensure the firm’s goals are met.
+A cross-functional view enables you to specify the interdependencies among departments.
+For example, if your goal is to increase sales by 10%, it will take more than just the Sales department to ensure success.
+The scorecard can specify requirements for new product roll out from Product Development, for lead generation from Marketing, for pricing support from Finance, and for customer satisfaction from Service Delivery.
+Through a scorecard, you can weave those individual threads into a fabric that achieves the firm’s goal – the golden thread.

-The multi-tier view enables all layers of the organization to understand how they can impact results, that is, what is within each tier’s specific control to influence.
-Using the same example of a goal to increase sales by 10%, a sales rep might have a metric for new sales contracts or customer up-sells per month, the manager will have a metric for team achievement, the district manager for regional or product performance, and the VP for overall sales results.
+A multi-tier view enables each layer of the organization to understand their influence in achieving the overall, big-picture outcome.
+Using the same example of a goal to increase sales by 10%, a sales rep might have a metric for new sales contracts or customer up-sells per month, the manager will have a metric for team achievement, the district manager for regional or product performance, and the VP for overall sales achievement.
 Without a coordinated view up and down the organization, there is no golden thread.
 Each tier might establish its own measures of performance, declare success for themselves, and yet the department’s objectives may not be met.

-The scorecard should include four dimensions: finance, operations, customer and resources.
+The scorecard should include four dimensions: finance, operations, customer, and resources.
 Regardless of business goal, including all four components provides a holistic view of requirements for success – again, the golden thread.
-Here is a quick breakdown of each component:

-- The Finance dimension defines financial goals focused on specific revenue, expense or profit metrics.
+- The Finance dimension defines financial goals focused on specific revenue, expense, or profit measures.

-- The Customer component could specify metrics for the number of new logos required, growth to the existing client base, and client satisfaction metrics to ensure the likelihood of recurring business.
+- The Customer could specify metrics for the number of new customer logos required, or growth expectations from the existing client base, as well as client satisfaction metrics to ensure the likelihood of recurring business.

 It is much easier to drive business success with clear metrics.
 A scorecard allows for that.
 It defines the “golden thread” – measuring each department’s contribution, up and down the organization, and across all dimensions.
 With a properly constructed scorecard in place, everyone in the organization is headed in the same direction.
 This coordinated roadmap provides tangible checkpoints to gauge success along the journey and a proven methodology to ensure achievement of business goals.